“No matter how long the winter, spring is sure to follow.” -- English Proverb

 Recent Economic Data:

 Consumer Confidence.
-The Conference Board Consumer Confidence Index, an indication of consumer attitudes and buying intentions, declined sharply in March.
-It stands at 120.0, down from 132.6 in February, reflective of a deterioration in the short-term outlook.
+The Conference Board Consumer Confidence Index, an indication of consumer attitudes and buying intentions, surged in March to its highest reading in a year.
+It stands at 109.7, up from 88.6 in December 2020 (1985=100).
+Despite recent gains, the index remains below the pre-pandemic rate of 132.6 posted in February 2020.

 Consumer Price Index (CPI).
-The CPI for All Urban Consumers (CPI-U), a measure of inflation which shows “cost of living” fluctuations, rose 0.1% in February, on a seasonally adjusted basis (the same increase as in January).
-For 12 months ending February, the CPI-U increased 2.3% before seasonal adjustments.
+The CPI for All Urban Consumers (CPI-U), a measure of inflation which shows “cost of living” fluctuations, rose 0.4% in February, on a seasonally adjusted basis, after rising 0.3% in January.
+For 12 months ending February, the CPI-U increased 1.7% before seasonal adjustments.

 We are committed to serve you with the highest standard of care in keeping with our corporate mission of